tomara-x/vaporgirl/README.md

 faust code at [tomara-x/magi](https://github.com/tomara-x/magi)

-this is them transpiled to juce projects using faust2juce and saved as vs builds from juce
+this is them transpiled to juce projects using faust2juce